tholiao/website/_posts/2022-09-14-forecasting-gpt4.md

 <p align="center">
   <img src="images/binoculars_man/gif/binoculars.gif" width="60%" />
-  <div align="center" class="caption">Gaze not into the model, for it learns from your feedback.</div>
+  <div align="center" class="caption">Gaze not into the model, for it learns from human feedback.</div>
 </p>

 ML researchers joke that each month brings new surprises.
 I’d like to be less surprised in the coming month, so I’ve tried to predict what GPT-4 will bring (or PaLM-2, Meerkat, …).